ansys/pyansys-dev-guide/doc/source/packaging/structure.rst

 Projects in the PyAnsys ecosystem take advantage of `Sphinx`_, a tool used for building documentation for Python-based projects.
-A ``doc/`` directory making use of `Sphinx`_ requires the following structure, as shown by figure :numref:`doc structure diagram`:
+A ``doc/`` directory making use of `Sphinx`_ requires the following structure, as shown by figure :numref:`doc structure diag`:

-.. include:: diagrams/doc_structure_diagram.rst
+.. include:: diag/doc_structure_diag.rst

 - ``_build`` contains the rendered documentation in various formats: HTML, PDF...